jrjones/blog.jrj.org/pages/what-i-use.md

   <li class="accordion-navigation">
     <a href="#panelSecurity">Security</a>
     <div id="panelSecurity" class="content">
-        <p>I handle a lot of extremely sensitive data in my work, and am primarily responsible for ensuring the overall security of the Adobe Primetime suite.
-Needless to say, security is extremely important to me.
+        <p>I used to handle a lot of extremely sensitive data in my work, and was primarily responsible for ensuring the overall security of the Adobe Primetime suite.
+Needless to say, security remains extremely important to me.
 (It's also the subject people ask me about the most.)</p>

         <h2>Password Management: <em>1Password</em></h2>
         <p>I use 1Password by AgileBits to generate secure passwords and keep track of them.</p>